-Your service with a prior employer outside of the NYU controlled group of employers may be recognized as service under the Plan in the case of certain acquisitions or transactions between NYU Grossman School of Medicine and your prior employer based on the transaction agreement or the terms of the Plan.
+Your service with a prior employer outside of the NYU controlled group of employers may be recognized as service under the Plan in the case of certain acquisitions or transactions between NYU Grossman School of Medicine and your prior employer.
 See examples below.

-If you were an employee of And you were hired by NYU Grossman School of Medicine Your prior service counts for the following purposes Sunset Park Health Council On or after January 1, 2021 with no intervening employment Eligibility and vesting
+If you were an employee of And you were hired by NYU Grossman School of Medicine Your prior service counts for the following purposes Sunset Park Health Council On or after January 1, 2021 with no intervening employment Eligibility and vesting Long Island Community Hospital, Brookhaven Physician Services PC, or Brookhaven Surgical Service PC On or after March 2022 with no intervening employment Eligibility and vesting NYU Winthrop Hospital (formerly Winthrop-University Hospital) On or after January 1, 2018 with no intervening employment Eligibility and vesting Meridian Imaging, Inc. prior to becoming an employee of NYU Imaging, Inc. on or about August 1, 2018 With no intervening employment Up to one year of Meridian Imaging, Inc. service and all NYU Imaging, Inc. Service, for purposes of eligibility and vesting

-Long Island Community Hospital, Brookhaven Physician Services PC, or Brookhaven Surgical Service PC On or after March 2022 with no intervening employment Eligibility and vesting NYU Langone Hospital-Long Island (formerly NYU Winthrop Hospital / Winthrop-University Hospital) On or after January 1, 2018 with no intervening employment Eligibility and vesting Meridian Imaging, Inc. prior to becoming an employee of NYU Imaging, Inc. on or about August 1, 2018 With no intervening employment Up to one year of Meridian Imaging, Inc. service and all NYU Imaging, Inc. Service, for purposes of eligibility and vesting Lutheran Medical Center On or after April 1, 2015 with no intervening employment Eligibility and vesting Lutheran Medical Center who transferred directly to Nextera Inc. in 2017 In 2017 with no intervening employment Eligibility and vesting
+Lutheran Medical Center On or after April 1, 2015 with no intervening employment Eligibility and vesting Lutheran Medical Center who transferred directly to Nextera Inc. in 2017 In 2017 with no intervening employment Eligibility and vesting